 The brain is only 2% of a human’s body weight but it consumes 25% of the body’s energy.
-Brain cells, including myelin, the sheath covering nerves are complex and metabolically active—they require a lot of energy.
-When cells lose their myelin or demyelinate, they die and neurological disorders set in such as MS, ALS and Parkinson’s Disease.
+Brain cells, including myelin (the sheath covering nerves) are complex and metabolically active—they require a lot of energy.
+When cells lose their myelin or demyelinate, they die and neurological disorders such as MS, ALS and Parkinson’s Disease set in.
 Unfortunately, the human brain becomes less energetically efficient as we age.
 Aging brain cells have fewer mitochondria and the remaining mitochondria don’t work as well.
 Worse, many people have an underlying genetic predisposition for neuro-degenerative diseases.
 When supporting nerve cells can’t keep up with these underlying problems caused by genetics, then these cells begin to die.
 This die-off causes neurodegenerative diseases such as MS, Parkinson’s, and ALS.

 Clene’s new drug, CNM-Au8, addresses this problem through a novel process: gold is converted through a clean, non-chemical process into tiny nanocrystals.
-These crystals are then exposed to a large amount of electricity and a small amount of sodium bicarbonate, aka baking soda.
-This combination causes the gold nanoparticles to stably align in pure, pharmaceutical-grade water that a person with a neurodegenerative disease such as MS or ALS drinks each day—about a quarter cup.
-The gold crystals move through the person’s body and give the depleted cells, the demyelinated axons, a "bio-energetic assist", as Glanzman puts it, "basically millions of donated electrons from gold nanocrystals that give the weakened cells the energy to remyelinate."
+These crystals are then exposed to a huge amount of electricity and a small amount of sodium bicarbonate, aka baking soda.
+This combination causes the gold nanoparticles to align in pure, pharmaceutical-grade water.
+A person with a neurodegenerative disease such as MS or ALS then drinks a small about of this treatment fluid each day—about a quarter cup.
+The gold crystals move through the person’s body and give the depleted cells, the demyelinated axons, a "bio-energetic assist," as Glanzman puts it.
+"Basically millions of donated electrons from gold nanocrystals give the weakened cells the energy to remyelinate," says Glanzman.

 Clene has already observed encouraging results from preclinical and early studies.